 Is an Unclear Corporate Strategy Holding You Back?

-Strategic clarity accounts for 31% of the difference between high and low performing organizations in terms of revenue growth, profitability, customer satisfaction, and employee engagement.
-If you don’t know where you want to go, how on earth can you get there?
-Do not let an unclear corporate strategy hold you back.
+Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing organizations in terms of revenue growth, profitability, customer satisfaction, and employee engagement.
+If you don’t know where you want to go, how on earth can you get there in a way that makes sense?

-Why Strategic Clarity So Difficult
+Why Strategic Clarity Is So Difficult

 9 Symptoms of an Unclear Corporate Strategy